SRP190805/GamePlay/README.md

 ---

-## What is Cartography?
+## What is Cosmogenesis?

-Cartography puts you in the role of a cosmic architect.
+Cosmogenesis puts you in the role of a cosmic architect.
 You place stars, planets, moons, and other celestial bodies into a living universe, then guide their evolution through meaningful choices.
 Every decision shifts the balance between Genesis (thriving) and Collapse (destruction).
 Push a body too far in either direction and face the consequences — or the rewards.

 The game offers two modes: